ntustison/PaperANTsX/Text/methods.md

         language=python,
         floatplacement=!h,
         caption={\small ANTsPy/ANTsPyNet command calls
-        for a single IXI subject in the evaluation study.
+        for a single IXI subject in the evaluation study for the cross-sectional pipeline.
         },
         captionpos=b,
         label=listing:antspyCorticalThickness